Current as of December 2014 | Download print version (in PDF)

 - Defense and betterment of the environment

-For all of the foregoing deductible donations, the deduction can be taken only if the donee is domiciled in Venezuela, and cannot be taken if the donor suffered losses in the immediately preceding fiscal year.
-[LISR §27]
+For all of the foregoing deductible donations, the deduction can be taken only if the donee is domiciled in Venezuela, and cannot be taken if the donor suffered losses in the immediately preceding fiscal year (LISR Article 27).

 Finally, the Organic Law of Science, Technology and Innovation (Ley Orgánica de Ciencia, Tecnologia e Innovación), enacted in August 2005, promotes the development of scientific, innovative, and technological activities in Venezuela.
-Under the law, every "large corporation" has a duty to make an annual contribution of up to 2% of its gross income to an activity considered to be science, technology, or innovation.
-A "large corporation" is defined as any legal person that has an annual gross income of more than 100.000 "tributary units"(in 2012, one tributary unit is equivalent to 90 Bolívares Fuertes or 20,9 USD).
+Under the law, every "large corporation" has a duty to make an annual contribution of up to 2% of its gross income to an activity in the fields of science, technology, or innovation.
+A "large corporation" is defined as any legal person that has an annual gross income of more than 100,000 "tributary units."
 The definition of a “large corporation” also includes civil associations, foundations, and other legal and economic entities.

 In September 2007, the "Sala Político-Administrativa" of the Supreme Court of Venezuela determined that these contributions can be deducted from a company's income taxes.
-Deductibility will depend on the type of contribution made: if the contribution is made in cash to any of the above mentioned beneficiaries, it will be deducted as a paid tax (Article 27 LISLR); if the contribution is made via an investment in the company itself, it will be deducted as an expense.
+Deductibility will depend on the type of contribution made: if the contribution is made in cash to any of the above-mentioned beneficiaries, it will be deducted as a paid tax (LISLR Article 27); if the contribution is made via an investment in the company itself, it will be deducted as an expense.

-The Organic Law of Drugs, enacted on September 15, 2010, stipulates that donations by natural or legal persons to drug prevention programs and projects can be deductible, with preference to those programs aimed at the protection of children and adolescents.
-This law also establishes the obligation of all private legal persons, consortia or public entities with \ for –profit purposes that have 50 employees or more, to contribute 1% of their earnings to the National Anti-drug Fund, which will in turn, direct these contributions to programs for the prevention of drug consumption and trafficking.
-The Organic Law of Drugs repeals the Ley Orgánica Contra el Tráfico Ilícito y el Consumo de Sustancias Estupefacientes y Psicotrópicas (1996) (Organic Law against the Trafficking and Consumption of Illicit Substances).
+The Organic Law on Drugs, enacted on September 15, 2010, stipulates that donations by natural or legal persons to drug prevention programs and projects can be deductible, with preference to those programs aimed at the protection of children and adolescents.
+This law also establishes the obligation of all private legal persons, consortia, or public entities with for–profit purposes that have 50 employees or more, to contribute 1% of their earnings to the National Anti-Drug Fund, which will, in turn, direct these contributions to programs for the prevention of drug consumption and trafficking.
+The Organic Law on Drugs repealed the Ley Orgánica Contra el Tráfico Ilícito y el Consumo de Sustancias Estupefacientes y Psicotrópicas (1996) (Organic Law against the Trafficking and Consumption of Illicit Substances).

 There is no specific exemption from the VAT for non-profit organizations, but certain goods and services are exempt.
 For example, goods donated from abroad to NPOs and to universities for the accomplishment of their goals may be exempt upon approval of the Tax Administration.
-Also exempt from the VAT are transfers of certain goods, including medicines, wheelchairs, catheters, valves, artificial organs and prostheses, books, pamphlets and magazines.
-[LIVA §18] Certain services, including certain educational, medical, and cultural activities, are also exempt from VAT.
-[LIVA §19]
+Also exempt from the VAT are transfers of certain goods, including: medicines, wheelchairs, catheters, valves, artificial organs and prostheses, books, pamphlets, and magazines (LIVA Article 18).
+Certain services, including particular educational, medical, and cultural activities, are also exempt from VAT (LIVA Article 19).

-Customs duties are governed by the Ley Orgánica de Aduanas (Customs Law), No. 150, May 25, 1999 and amended in 2008 by the Reforma Parcial a la Ley Orgánica de Aduanas (partial reform to the Organic Customs Law).
+Customs duties are governed by the Ley Orgánica de Aduanas (Customs Law), No. 150, which was amended in 2008 by the Reforma Parcial a la Ley Orgánica de Aduanas (Partial Reform of the Organic Customs Law).
 Goods imported by NPOs are exempt if they are specifically dedicated to the purposes of the organization and its “beneficiaries.”
 Other exempt goods include religious goods and those for public welfare and social assistance.

-Under the 2007 Ley para Personas con Incapacidad (Law for Persons with Disability), certain imports by organizations serving the disabled are exempt from custom duties if they meet certain requirements.
-Products eligible for exemption are medicines, technical assistance, equipment, specialized materials, and any other technological resources or other useful and necessary resources for the personal, family-related or social integration of the disabled.
-(Law for Persons with Disability, Article 45)
+Under the 2007 Ley para Personas con Incapacidad (Law for Persons with Disability), certain imports by organizations serving the disabled are exempt from custom duties if they meet particular requirements.
+Products eligible for exemption are: medicines, technical assistance, equipment, specialized materials, and any other technological resources or other useful and necessary resources for the personal, family-related, or social integration of the disabled (Law for Persons with Disability, Article 45).

 A double taxation treaty between Venezuela and the United States went into effect in 2000.